 It is critical for a 3D lighting artist to choose and master tools like Autodesk Maya.
 Their expertise and familiarity with the software they use to light the scenery and characters should be utilized to contribute to the ambiance of the 3D animation.

 However, this will not suffice.
-They must grasp how light acts and possess a thorough understanding of light, color, and the behavior of various textures or materials under various light types.
+They must grasp how light acts and thoroughly understand light, color, and the behavior of various textures or materials under various light types.

 The Primary Uses of 3D Lighting In Animation